PrivacyStreams/PrivacyStreams.github.io/index.md

 PrivacyStreams is a framework for **privacy-friendly personal data processing**.
 It provides **easy-to-use APIs** in Android to access and process various types of personal data.
-We focus on two related challenges for personal data:
+It is focused on two related challenges for personal data:

 - It can be **difficult for developers** to access and process personal data, due to the wide range of APIs and data formats.
-- Today's smartphone APIs only offer all-or-nothing access, which can lead to **privacy concerns from end-users**.
+- Existing Android APIs only offer all-or-nothing access, which can lead to **privacy concerns from end-users**.

 As an example of both of these issues, a sleep monitoring app might only need the microphone to check how loud it currently is.